Chenjinyu/testbank/2025/Interviews/apache_airflow.md

 ##### Managed options on AWS
 - Redis → Amazon ElastiCache for Redis (common choice, simple, fast).
 - RabbitMQ → Amazon MQ (RabbitMQ engine) (richer features, exchanges/queues).

+#### What is "The Celery"
+Celery is an **open-source distributed task queue system**.
+It’s mainly used for running Python functions in the background (asynchronously) or on multiple machines (distributed).

+Think of it like this:
+* Normally, your Python code runs line by line, and if something takes a long time (e.g., sending an email, generating a report, crunching data), the whole program might wait.
+* Celery lets you hand off those long-running or parallel tasks to a **worker process**.
+Your main program just queues the job and keeps going.

+##### Key Concepts

+1. **Tasks** – Python functions you decorate with `@app.task`.
+These are the jobs Celery will run.
+2. **Broker** – A message queue (e.g., Redis, RabbitMQ, Amazon SQS) that Celery uses to pass tasks from your app to workers.
+3. **Workers** – Processes that actually pick up tasks from the broker and execute them.
+4. **Result Backend** – Optional storage (Redis, database, S3, etc.) where Celery saves task results for you to check later.

+##### Typical Use Cases

+* Sending emails or push notifications without blocking the main app.
+* Image or video processing in the background.
+* Machine learning job orchestration.
+* Data ETL pipelines.
+* Any heavy computation that can be parallelized.

+##### Celery + Flower + Airflow

+* **Celery** = the engine that executes distributed background tasks.
+* **Flower** = the dashboard to monitor/manage Celery.
+* **Airflow (with CeleryExecutor)** = uses Celery workers to run DAG tasks in parallel, and Flower can then be used to watch those workers.

+👉 Without Airflow, you can still use Celery + Flower for any Python app.
+With Airflow, Celery is just one of the executors available.

+#### What is Flower"
+Flower is a **real-time monitoring and administration tool for Celery** (the distributed task queue system).

+##### What Flower Does
+* Provides a **web-based UI** where you can see task progress, queues, workers, and resource usage.
+* Lets you **monitor tasks in real time** (success, failure, retries).
+* Offers **worker management** (shutdown, restart, revoke tasks, etc.).
+* Exposes **metrics and APIs** for integration.

+##### Does it only work with Apache Airflow?
+* **No.** Flower is not tied to Apache Airflow.
+* Airflow can use **CeleryExecutor**, and when it does, Flower is often added to monitor the Celery workers that execute Airflow tasks.
+* But Flower itself is a **Celery-specific tool**: it works with any project that uses Celery, not just Airflow.
+* If you use Airflow with other executors (like **LocalExecutor**, **KubernetesExecutor**, or **SequentialExecutor**), Flower is not relevant because those do not rely on Celery.

+👉 In short: **Flower works with Celery, regardless of whether you’re using Airflow or not.**